-Today in Alaska, state officials will release tens of thousands of pages of emails Sarah Palin sent or received as governor from 2007 to 2009.
+Today in Alaska, state officials are releasing tens of thousands of pages of emails Sarah Palin sent or received as governor from 2007 to 2009.
 To imagine what this trove may contain, imagine what might show up in your own email (or that of your intimates).
 There may well be moments of high courage and eloquence.
 But there will also be other moments.

 Now, guess which kind of moments would prompt the most conversation among your friends, neighbors, family members and co-workers.
 Not to mention people imagining you as president.